-Through this campaign the company encouraged its consumers to share a coke with a friend of that name.
+Through this campaign, the company encouraged its consumers to share a coke with a friend of that name.
 This campaign blasted on social media as everyone started posting pictures of it.
 This campaign soon spread in 70 countries and was successful everywhere.

-In terms of Facebook specifically the company page earned 39% more followers and increased visitors to the page by 870%.
+In terms of Facebook specifically, the company page earned 39% more followers and increased visitors to the page by 870%.
 This campaign was successful because the company went back to its roots by bringing people together and promoting friendship.
-Another reason it worked was because adding names to bottles gave it personalized factor.
+Another reason it worked was that adding names to bottles gave it a personalized factor.

-The Fifa Worlds Cup Campaign
+The Fifa World Cup Campaign

-The World Cup campaign was created in celebration of the good that can be brought out by people love for single sport.
+The World Cup campaign was created in celebration of the good that can be brought out by people who love a single sport.
 Coca-Cola was the biggest sponsor of the 2014 Fifa world cup, they also took this as an opportunity to tell the Coca Cola story.

 Committed to taking the heartwarming story further, Coca-Cola flew a total of 1 million fans from over 90 countries to be part of the 2014 Brazilian World Cup.
-This campaign became popular because Coca Cola created content that celebrated how football could change lives and communities while also working by the brand’s vision.
+This campaign became popular because Coca-Cola created content that celebrated how football could change lives and communities while also working by the brand’s vision.

 The Happiness Machine campaign

-The Coca-Cola vending machines were installed in various places across many countries along with hidden camera in the perimeter.
+The Coca-Cola vending machines were installed in various places across many countries along with hidden cameras in the perimeter.
 They captured this campaign for about two days and made a video on its reactions to getting free coke or other things like sunglasses, flowers etc.